The Health Hazards of Vaping

 These battery-powered devices provide a substitute for traditional cigarettes by using a liquid nicotine mixture known variously as “e-liquid,” “e-juice,” or “vape juice.”
 As the liquid is heated and evaporates, the user inhales it into the lungs, getting a buzz or high.

 However, the Centers for Disease Control and Prevention (CDC), the New York Times, and other reputable sources have reported serious injuries, illnesses, and deaths due to what the U.S. Surgeon General called “an epidemic.”
 Beyond the headlines of exploding vape pens, we are finding that vaping leads to a plethora of other health concerns.
 The Rhine Law Firm, P.C., is currently investigating these cases.
-Please call (910) 772-9960 to speak to Wilmington mass tort attorney today.
+Please call (910) 772-9960 to speak to North Carolina mass tort attorney today.

 What’s the Danger in Vaping?